NicolasR464/pli-front/README.md

 <p align="center"><img src="https://res.cloudinary.com/dy2ds7yua/image/upload/w_300,h_169/v1723194828/blocmark_holo_blue_2x_zgwt0w.png"/></p>

-## Welcome to the Trocup project's front-end side 👋
+## Welcome to the TrocUp project's front-end side 👋

-Trocup is a platform that enables users to exchange products without involving money.
+TrocUp is a platform that enables users to exchange products without involving money.
 It revives the traditional bartering system, enhanced by advanced AI technology to assess the value of items ✨.

 ### Introduction

 This is a [Next.js](https://nextjs.org/docs) project.
 Check out [this link](https://nextjs.org/learn) for an interactive Next.js tutorial.

+-   To enforce a Node.js version, the project uses [fnm](https://github.com/Schniz/fnm), a fast and simple Node.js version manager, built in Rust.
+Check out the documentation for more information and quick install.

 -   The default package manager is [PNPM](https://pnpm.io/installation)